Mafikeng Private Game Reserve, North West

 Did you know?

-The Mafikeng Game Reserve pioneered electronic tagging in an effort to stop rhinos being poached for their horns.
+The Mafikeng Game Reserve pioneered electronic tagging in an effort to stop rhino poaching

 The Mafikeng Game Reserve is a popular recreational reserve that is home to approximately 2 000 head of plains game.

-When the seasonal summer rains arrive, the Molopo River, dry for most of the year, begins to flow, attracting birds such as waxbills and finches, as well as waders and other bush species.
-Birding enthusiasts will want to keep an eye out for the park’s breeding pairs of secretary birds and Cape, lappet-faced and white-back vultures.
+When the seasonal summer rains arrive, the Molopo River, dry for most of the year, begins to flow, attracting birds such as waxbills and finches, as well as waders and other migrant species.
+Birding enthusiasts will want to keep an eye out for the park’s breeding pairs of secretary birds and Cape, lappet-faced and white-backed vultures.

 An important breeding centre in the region, the Mafikeng Game Reserve has programmes to conserve the white rhino and the Cape buffalo.
 An absence of predators means that antelope populations rise quickly, so the park is also involved in game capture and relocation to ensure a healthy and balanced eco-system.

 Drive into Mafikeng on the R503 (Lichtenburg Road).
 Cross over the bridge and turn right into Shippard Street.
 Travel east for 2km and turn right into Jacaranda Street (immediately after the sports ground).
 The entrance to the Mafikeng Game Reserve is through the main gate off Jacaranda Street.